Rhea Silvia

 Rhea (or Rea) Silvia (/la/), also known as Ilia, (as well as other names) (Note: These include Servilia and Aemilia) was the mythical mother of the twins Romulus and Remus, who founded the city of Rome.
+Rhea was a Vestal Virgin who became pregnant with the twins after being impregnated by the god Mars; after giving birth, they were taken from her and raised by a she-wolf.

-This event was portrayed numerous times in Roman art.
-Her story is told in the first book of Ab Urbe Condita Libri of Livy and in Cassius Dio's Roman History.
-The Legend of Rhea Silvia recounts how she was raped by Mars while she was a Vestal Virgin, resulting in the twins, as mentioned in the Aeneid and the works of Ovid.
+These events were frequently portrayed in Roman art and literature.
+Her story is documented by Livy in the first book of his Ab Urbe Condita Libri, and in Cassius Dio's Roman History.
+It is additionally mentioned in the Aeneid and in the works of Ovid.

 Legend

 Symbolic representation of the Rhea Silvia myth on a sarcophagus in the Palazzo Mattei.
 Most of the elements of the story can be found in the scene.
 The central figure, Mars, strides over Rhea Silvia being put to sleep by Somnus pouring the juice of sleep on her from a horn.
 The wolf, the personification of the river, the temple of Vesta, are all present.

-According to Livy's account of the legend, she was the daughter of Numitor, king of Alba Longa, and descended from Aeneas.
+According to the Roman historian Livy's account of the legend, Rhea Silvia was the daughter of Numitor, king of Alba Longa and descendant of Aeneas.
 Numitor's younger brother Amulius seized the throne and killed Numitor's son, then forced Rhea Silvia to become a Vestal Virgin, a priestess of the goddess Vesta.
 As Vestal Virgins were sworn to celibacy, this would ensure the line of Numitor had no heirs.
 Rhea, however, became pregnant with the twins Romulus and Remus by the god Mars.

-According to Plutarch, she believed this because she saw her children being cared for by a woodpecker and a wolf – animals sacred to Mars.
-The account says that Rhea Silvia went to a grove sacred to Mars to get water for use in the temple where she encountered Mars who attempted to rape her, she ran into a cave to escape him but to no avail.
+According to Plutarch, she believed this because she saw her children being cared for by a woodpecker and a wolf— animals sacred to Mars.
+The account says that Rhea Silvia went to a grove sacred to Mars to get water for use in the temple; there she encountered Mars, who attempted to rape her.
+She ran into a cave to escape him but to no avail.
 Mars then promised that her children would be great.
-These claims of her children's paternity were, however, doubted by the Roman historian Livy.
+These claims of her children's paternity were, however, doubted by Livy.

 Vesta, to show her displeasure at the birth of Rhea Silvia's children, caused the holy fire in her temple to go out, shook her altar, and shut the eyes of her image.
 According to Ennius, the goddess Venus was more sympathetic to Rhea Silvia's plight.